-Anticipated Funding Amount: The estimated funding includes approximately \$8.5M in FY 17 from NSF for new standard or continuing awards, and approximately \$6M in FY 16 from USDA for new awards.
+Anticipated Funding Amount: For the FY18 awards, the estimated funding includes approximately \$8.5M from NSF for new standard or continuing awards, and approximately \$6M from USDA for new awards.
 Both estimates depend on availability of funds.
 USDA/NIFA will support projects for up to four years in duration.
 Although there are no formal upper or lower limits to award amounts, they typically range from \$50,000 to \$300,000 per year, with durations of two to four years (and five years for CAREER awards).
+This solicitation is being released prior to the passage of an appropriations act for FY 2018.
+Enactment of additional continuing resolutions or an appropriations act may affect the availability or level of funding for this program.